 Periodically, both formal and informal corporate health and safety audits are conducted at our operating mines and active development properties.
-In 2015, all of our seven operating mines were subject to internal safety audits conducted by a team of safety managers and operations supervisors from some of our other operations and led by Pan American's Director of Health and Safety.
+In 2017, six of our operating mines were subject to internal safety audits conducted by a team of safety managers and operations supervisors from some of our other operations and led by Pan American's Director of Health and Safety.
 Management reports health and safety findings and mitigation progress to our Board of Directors on a regular basis.

-During 2015, we continued to focus on introducing new safety programs and training at our operating mines in Peru as well as maintaining excellent safety records at the other mines and development projects.
-The total hours worked at operating mines and active development and exploration projects declined by approximately 5% versus 2014 while the number of lost time injuries ("LTI") decreased by approximately 9% to 19.
-We recorded a lost time injury frequency ("LTIF") of 1.09 during 2015, compared to 1.14 during 2014 and 0.94 during 2013.
+During 2017, we continued to focus on introducing new safety programs and training at our operating mines, as well as maintaining excellent safety records at our development projects.
+The total hours worked at operating mines and active development and exploration projects was 18.3 million, higher than the 17.5 million hours worked during 2016 due to increased hours worked on the Dolores expansion projects, only partially offset by fewer hours worked at La Colorada following the completion of the expansion projects there.
+The number of lost time injuries ("LTIs") increased to 23, which resulted in a lost time injury frequency ("LTIF") of 1.26 during 2017, compared to 0.74 during 2016 and 1.09 during 2015.
 LTIF is calculated as follows:

-$LTIF = \frac{(\# of accidents) (1,000,000)}{Total hours worked}$
+LTIF = (# of accidents) (1,000,000)

-Unfortunately, despite continued efforts on mine safety, the Company experienced 5 fatalities during 2015.
-As a result of these fatalities, the Company has focussed further attention on developing a specialized fatality reduction initiative to bolster its existing programs and to create even greater awareness in order to significantly reduce the occurrences of unpredictable events that are often at the root of serious incidents.
+During 2017, the Company continued efforts on mine safety and continued with the implementation of a fatal accident reduction initiative to bolster existing programs and to create even greater awareness amongst our personnel in order to significantly reduce the occurrences of unpredictable events that are often at the root of serious incidents.
+Unfortunately, despite these efforts, there was a fatality at our San Vicente mine and at our La Colorada mine during the year.

 In 2005, we introduced the "Chairman's Safety Award" which is presented to our mine with the best overall safety performance.
-In 2015, two of our Mexican mines (La Colorada and Alamo Dorado) and our exploration and active development properties had perfect safety records with no LTIs.
-The winner of the Chairman's Safety Award for 2015 was the Morococha mine.
+In 2017, our Dolores mine in Mexico, our Manantial Espejo mine in Argentina, and our Huaron mine in Peru each had excellent safety records.
+The winner of the Chairman's Safety Award for 2017 was not yet determined as at the date of this AIF.